When to Sell Stocks: The ONLY 5 Reasons To Sell (EVER)

 If you spot a stock that you think has a lot of potential but your money is tied up in other investments, you may want to sell your existing stocks.

 Even if your stock is performing well enough, if a better opportunity comes along, it can pay to jump on it.
-Of course, there’s no guarantee either way whether this new stock will perform better.
+Of course, there’s no guarantee either way that this new stock will perform better.
 But you could be missing out if you play it safe and don’t make that leap.

 Whatever you do, make sure it’s a calculated and well-researched move.
 Don’t do it on impulse!

-5. You need the money for an emergency
+5. You Need the Money for an Emergency

 Sometimes disaster strikes and catches your wallet by surprise.
-In an ideal world, you’d have a nice big cash safety cushion to pick at in times like these.
+In an ideal world, you’d have a nice, big cash safety-cushion to pick at in times like these.
 But sometimes it’s just too hard to prepare or predict.